Blue Cat Audio - Software Made by Musicians for Musicians

 Concept Origin: Mid/Side Recording

-The result of such a recording is a pair of mid/side (M/S) channels instead of classic left/right (L/R) channels in an audio stream.
+The result of such a recording is a pair of mid/side (M/S) channels instead of classic left/right (L/R) channels.
 The mid channel is also often called “Mono” and side “Stereo”: the mid channel contains the signal that is in the center of the stereo mix, and the side channel contains the rest (everything that is on the sides of the mix):

 (The triangles above represent the listener’s head)